 Posted on Thursday, September 19, 2013

-Assistant Professor of Psychology Emily Fisher and two psychology majors, Ann Epifanio '14 and Morgan Caudill '14 joined on a collaborative project over the summer that included developing experiments to test their hypothesis about the ways in which prejudices manifest.
+Assistant Professor of Psychology Emily Fisher and two psychology majors, Ann Epifanio '14 and Morgan Caudill '14, joined a collaborative project over the summer that included developing experiments to test their hypothesis about the ways in which prejudices manifest.

 In the past, Fisher's work has measured three main social variables through surveys: "how much social capital a person has, what kind of intergroup contact she or he has, and how he or she thinks about a community in terms of its groups or subgroups (how people sort others into categories)."

 "All of these variables relate to each other and to attitudes about groups of people -- racial groups, liberals versus conservatives, etcetera," Fisher said.
 "Morgan, Ann and I have been working on three experiments to shift people's levels of each one of those three variables at a time and measure how it changes the others."